Derek Leaver (chemist)

-Derek Leaver FRSE MRSC ARIC (16 May 1929 – 24 October 1990) was a 20th-century British chemist.
+Derek Leaver FRSE MRSC ARIC (16 May 1929 – 24 October 1990) was a British chemist.

 Life

-He was born on 16 May 1929 in Lancashire.
+Leaver was born on 16 May 1929 in Lancashire.
 He was educated at Nelson Grammar School then studied science at the University of Leeds graduating with a BSc in 1949.
-He completed his postgraduate doctorate (PhD) in 1953.
+Leaver completed his postgraduate doctorate (PhD) in 1953.
 He then served two years National Service, 1953 to 1955.

-In 1955 he moved to Scotland to begin lecturing at the University of Edinburgh, and was promoted to Reader in 1972.
+In 1955, Leaver moved to Scotland to begin lecturing at the University of Edinburgh, and was promoted to Reader in 1972.
 He remained with the University until he retired.
-In 1962 he oversaw the PhD of Dr David Vass.
+In 1962, Leaver oversaw the PhD of Dr David Vass.

-In 1975 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1975, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Edmund Langley Hirst, Neil Campbell, Sir John Cadogan, and Duncan Taylor.

-He died on 24 October 1990 following a long illness.
+Leaver died on 24 October 1990, following a long illness.

 Family

-In 1960 he married Pam Goldman and had four sons.
+In 1960, he married Pam Goldman, with whom he had four sons.